ballerina-platform/module-ballerina-soap/docs/spec/spec.md

 # Specification: Ballerina SOAP Library

-_Owners_: @shafreenAnfar @MadhukaHarith92
+_Owners_: @shafreenAnfar @MadhukaHarith92 @Nuvindu \
-_Reviewers_: @shafreenAnfar
+_Reviewers_: @shafreenAnfar \
-_Created_: 2023/06/07
+_Created_: 2023/06/07 \
-_Updated_: 2023/12/01
+_Updated_: 2023/12/01 \
 _Edition_: Swan Lake

 ## Introduction

-This is the specification for the SOAP standard library of [Ballerina language](https://ballerina.io/), which provides APIs to send an ordinary XML request to a SOAP backend by specifying the necessary details to construct a SOAP envelope.
+This is the specification for the SOAP package of [Ballerina language](https://ballerina.io/), which provides APIs to send an ordinary XML request to a SOAP backend by specifying the necessary details to construct a SOAP envelope.

-The SOAP library specification has evolved and may continue to evolve in the future.
+The SOAP package specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.

-If you have any feedback or suggestions about the library, start a discussion via a [GitHub issue](https://github.com/ballerina-platform/ballerina-library/issues) or in the [Discord server](https://discord.gg/ballerinalang).
+If you have any feedback or suggestions about the package, start a discussion via a [GitHub issue](https://github.com/ballerina-platform/ballerina-library/issues) or in the [Discord server](https://discord.gg/ballerinalang).
 Based on the outcome of the discussion, the specification and implementation can be updated.
 Community feedback is always welcome.
 Any accepted proposal, which affects the specification is stored under `/docs/proposals`.
 Proposals under discussion can be found with the label `type/proposal` in GitHub.

 The conforming implementation of the specification is released and included in the distribution.
 Any deviation from the specification is considered a bug.